Unaccusative verb: Examples in Basque

 In example (a), the verb apurtu is unaccusative, and the noun edalontzi appears in the object position, and is marked in the absolutive case.
 In example (b), the verb is transitive, and we see the subject Jon marked in the ergative case.
 The auxiliary verb used in either case is also different.
 The same case markings auxiliary variations appear in an unaccusative/unergative setting, on the same noun:

 In the unaccusative setting (a), Jon is marked in the absolutive case; in the unergative setting (b), Jon is marked in the ergative case.
 Note, too, the auxiliary be in the unaccusative setting and the auxiliary have in the unergative setting.

 Examples in Georgian

-Similar to Basque, Georgian also features different markings for agent/object nouns in intransitive contexts, but does the verb case remains unchanged.
+Similar to Basque, Georgian also features different markings for agent/object nouns in intransitive contexts, but the verb case remains unchanged.
 In unaccusative contexts (a), the noun is marked with the active case, while it is marked with the nominative case in unergative contexts.